cristianCeamatu/theOdinProject-pomodoro-clock/README.md

-# This is a Pomodoro clock web app
+# This is a Pomodoro clock web app built in few hours

 > The project is a pomodoro clock web app build for [TheOdinProject](https://www.theodinproject.com/).
 Enjoy your focus times!